The dynamics of the heterochaos baker maps: Abstract

 \section{Abstract}

-{The heterochaos baker maps are piecewise affine maps of the unit square or cube introduced by Saiki et al. \cite{STY21}, to provide a hands-on, elementary understanding of complicated phenomena in systems of large degrees of freedom.
+The heterochaos baker maps are piecewise affine maps of the unit square or cube introduced in [Nonlinearity {\bf 34}, 2021, 5744--5761], to provide a hands-on, elementary understanding of complicated phenomena in systems of large degrees of freedom.
 We review recent progress on a dynamical systems theory of the heterochaos baker maps, and present new results on properties of measures of maximal entropy and the underlying Lebesgue measure.
-We address several conjectures and questions that may illuminate new aspects of heterochaos and inspire future research.}
+We address several conjectures and questions that may illuminate new aspects of heterochaos and inspire future research.